 After leaving the military, he attended LA Pierce Junior College in the San Fernando Valley and then finished his studies at Cal Poly State University in San Luis Obispo.
 He holds a BS degree in Natural Resources Management.

 During his last year of college, he was working part-time at a local construction company.
-When he graduated, he began working full time for that company and now has acquired thirty-five years of experience in the construction industry.
+When he graduated, he began working full time for that company and now has acquired forty-three years of experience in the construction industry.
 During those years he has served in the positions of Project Manager, Construction Manager, Scheduling Engineer and finally V.P. of Construction at two companies.
 He has built schools, shopping centers, offices, homes, retail stores, wineries and spent one and one-half years in Israel working in the Negev Desert on a jet fighter base for the Israeli Air Force.

 - 1970 Basic Training - Co.
 C, 3rd BN, 3rd BCT BDE - Ft.
 Ord, CA